hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 		+----------+------------+

-5. Repeat the verification process for all of the Object node(s).
+5. Repeat the verification process for all of the object node(s).

 ##Prepare the Disks on the Deployed Nodes {#preparing-disks-on-swift-nodes}